Ensono/amido.github.io/docs/workloads/netcore/quickstart/configuration/configure_swagger_ui_netcore.md

 The problem with this approach is that makes it harder to group endpoints if they are located on different controllers, to avoid this problem, we can configure swagger to group the endpoints by ApiGroup.

-ApiGroup is a concept introduced in aspnetcore, we decorate the controller with the attribute ApiExplorerSettingsAttribute, and set the GroupName to the Tag expected in swagger. i.e:
+ApiGroup is a concept introduced in ASP.NET Core, we decorate the controller with the attribute ApiExplorerSettingsAttribute, and set the GroupName to the Tag expected in swagger. i.e:

 ```jsx title="Controller decorated with Api Group"
 [ApiExplorerSettings(GroupName = "Category")]